-I know, I know, when your blogging about travel you should be trying to focus on the positive side of things, always looking for stuff to inspire others to get out travelling.
-But sometimes you just come across places which are so terrible you can’t do that.
+I know, I know, when your blogging about travel you should be trying to focus on the positive side of things, always looking for stuff to inspire others to get out travelling, but with travel Boracay you just come across places which are so terrible you just can’t do that.

-I wasn’t initially going to write about this, in fact it’s over a year now since I was there.
-However there is far too much hype about Boracay online.
+I wasn’t initially going to write about this however there is far too much hype about Boracay online.

 Here’s a bit of background leading up to why Boracay is, excuse the language, absolute shite.